mlpotter/Dynamics_Aware_Representation_Learning_Via_MVTS_Transformers/README.md

 * Refer to https://github.com/mlpotter/DeepKoopmanLusch for Lusch et al and Geneva et al models/implementation.
 * Refer to https://github.com/gzerveas/mvts_transformer for Zerveas et al Transformer Classifier baseline.

+Code is messy, this is for research purposes.